Case Study: The Majestic, Leeds City Centre

 The works included the reinstatement of all of the original windows on the first and second floors for which Clement W20 was chosen.
 Offering slim, elegant sight lines and the ability to create stunning shapes, replicating the original fenestration it was the right choice for this project.

-All the new handmade windows feature beautiful detailing using Fenestra joint T bars.
+All the new windows feature beautiful detailing using Fenestra joint T bars.
 The windows include a series of curved heads and bull’s eyes, adding to the elegant look of the façade.

 Site: The Majestic, City Square, Leeds, West Yorkshire, LS1 2EF